dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-data-analysis.md

 ---
 > [!summary] In this chapter
 > - Considerations when working with Oxford Nanopore
-> - Basecalling
+> - Data analysis options
-> - Demultiplexing
+> - Sequencing output structure
+> - What is the basecalling and how accurate it is

 ## Oxford Nanopore Sequencing experiment design and analysis considerations